Resources

 What is a Surety Bond?

-While Surety bonds are typically issued by an insurance company, they are not insurance.
-It is financial assurance given by a Surety to an Obligee (typically a government entity) ensuring that money damages will be paid in the event that the Principal either defaults, fails to uphold its promises, or becomes insolvent.
+Although Surety bonds are typically issued by insurance companies, they are not a form of insurance.
+Instead, they represent a financial assurance provided by the Surety to the Obligee (often a government entity), ensuring that monetary damages will be paid if the Principal defaults, fails to uphold its promises, or becomes insolvent.

-Surety bonds are required for many government jobs, construction jobs or by the court.
-Additionally, certain industries are also required by federal, state, or local governments to have bonds before a business license will be issued in order to protect its citizens.
+Surety bonds are required for various government jobs, construction projects, and court mandates.
+Additionally, certain industries must obtain bonds from federal, state, or local governments before a business license is issued to protect citizens.

-The principal pays a premium in exchange for the surety’s commitment to guarantee a bond(s) to an Obligee.
-If the principal defaults and the surety turns out to be insolvent, the bond worthless.
-Which is the reason why insurance companies, whose financial strength and solvency is verified by private audit and/or governmental regulation, are typically granted licensing and authority to underwrite Surety Bonds.
+The Principal pays a premium in exchange for the Surety's commitment to guarantee the bond(s) to the Obligee.
+If the Principal defaults and the Surety is insolvent, the bond becomes worthless.
+This is why insurance companies, whose financial strength and solvency are verified by private audits and/or governmental regulation, are typically authorized to underwrite Surety bonds.

-In the event of a claim, the surety will investigate, pay, and typically seek reimbursement from the principal for the claim amount paid plus legal fees incurred.
-In some circumstances, when the principal is unable to fulfill its obligations, the surety has chosen to “Subrogate” which includes substituting for the principal in order to fulfill the terms of an obligation and/or recovering damages.
+In the event of a claim, the Surety will investigate, pay, and usually seek reimbursement from the Principal for the claim amount paid plus any legal fees incurred.
+In some cases, when the Principal is unable to fulfill its obligations, the Surety may choose to "Subrogate," which involves substituting for the Principal to fulfill the terms of the obligation and/or recovering damages.

 Definitions